-There is a growing national movement to enhance diversity, equity, inclusion, and accessibility (DEIA) in the sciences to bring together different perspectives and life experiences and to empower a sense of belonging to spark unique questions and approaches to problem solving, which will lead to higher levels of scientific innovation.
+There is a growing national movement to bring together different perspectives and life experiences and to empower a sense of belonging to spark unique questions and approaches to problem solving, which will lead to higher levels of scientific innovation.
 Each of these benefits will contribute and amplify the science goals outlined herein for the OBB program.
-We are a long way from achieving a diversity in the sciences, particularly at the doctoral and faculty levels and especially in the geosciences, which have the lowest level of diversity across the STEM fields.
-Earth observations provide a means to remotely connect humanity from across the planet with distant ecosystems, and NASA has a powerful opportunity to promote DEIA principles through its leadership in science, data, and technology.
+We are a long way from science reflecting community composition, and this is particularly true at the doctoral and faculty levels and especially in the geosciences.
+Earth observations provide a means to remotely connect humanity from across the planet with distant ecosystems, and NASA has a powerful opportunity to promote these connections through its leadership in science, data, and technology.